se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

     ```
     When `message` is changed, the view will be re-rendered to show the new message.
 So you can say, DOM is "reacting" to `message`.

-    In situations when you want to tie data to the view, do ensure that this data already has an initial value, so that any subsequent updates to the data will trigger re-rendering.
+    In situations when you want to tie data to the view, do ensure that this data already has an initial value, so that any subsequent updates to this data will enable view to update itself
     ```js
     data: {
         this.message = '';